The Bohemian Village in Rixdorf — history explained for kids

 History isn't only in the museum — it's in the cobblestones, the street names and the alleyways.

-The interactive GPS scavenger hunt for families – from 3 July 2026 in Berlin-Rixdorf.
+The interactive GPS scavenger hunt for families – now playable in Berlin-Rixdorf.

 Frequently asked